Jordan Bardella: heir of France's Le Pen at just 27

 Issued on: Modified:

-Hayange (France) (AFP) – Jordan Bardella, a self-confident 27-year-old, looks set this weekend to confirm he is the rising star of France's far-right politics and the favoured heir to veteran leader Marine Le Pen.
+Hayange (France) (AFP) – Jordan Bardella, a self-confident 27-year-old, saw his status as rising star of the far right confirmed on Saturday, after party members elected him to succeed veteran leader Marine Le Pen as head of the National Rally.

-The Paris-born politician is odds-on to be selected by members of the anti-immigration National Rally (RN) party as their new president at a congress on Saturday.
-Le Pen decided to step back from the role after 11 years at the helm.
+The Paris-born politician was the odds-on favourite to take over the party after Le Pen decided to step back from the role after 11 years at the helm.

 Formerly known as the National Front, the party had been run by Le Pen's father Jean-Marie for 40 years before that.

-Bardella would be the first party chief outside the family dynasty in a half-century.
+Bardella is now the first party chief outside the family dynasty in a half-century.

 "The fact the party president will not have the name Le Pen is the sign of openness and confidence that Marine has in the new generation," Bardella told AFP during a recent trip to eastern France.